-'Poppy Apocalypse': California City Swarmed By Selfie Stick Toting Tourists
+'Poppy Apocalypse': California City Swarmed By Selfie Stick-Toting Tourists

 As the barren California desert sprang to life, they descended.
 With their selfie sticks, their smartphones and their gee-whiz-look-at-all-the-flowers smiles, they seemed blissfully unconcerned that they were causing something close to a panic at the highest levels of local government.

 Roads backed up for miles.
 Parking spaces were gone.
-Wait times for the city's shuttle service were measured in the hours.
-To help cope with the surge of traffic, the city of Lake Elsinore brought in all available staff, asked county agencies for help, reached out to California Highway Patrol.
+Wait times for the city's shuttle service were measured in hours.
+To help cope with the surge of traffic, the city of Lake Elsinore brought in all available staff, asked county agencies for help, reached out to the California Highway Patrol.
 On Facebook, the city pleaded with visitors to stay away: "Our City is not made for Disneyland size crowds."

 The cause of all this consternation?
 Poppies.
 Specifically, a super bloom, often seen after a particularly wet winter.
 Super blooms happen about once a decade in the region, but this bloom was different.
 "This is something unlike anything we have ever experienced in our City and may never again," the city wrote.